A Rule of Life for Preachers: The Preacher's Trust

 Backstory + Preaching: The story our lives preach

-We offer a structure with two overarching categories—backstory and preaching—each with five areas of practice, the details of which are discerned by the preacher.
+We offer a structure with two overarching categories—backstory and preaching—each with five areas of practice, the expressions for which are discerned by the preacher.

 Our lives already preach what we believe about God: who God is and what God does.